DevCycleHQ/devcycle-docs/docs/essentials/status-and-lifecycle.md

 ### In Progress

 When a Feature is created, it starts in this status.
-While a Feature is "In Progress," you can modify everything, have as many variations as possible, and have complex targeting rules.
+While a Feature is "In Progress," you can modify everything, have as many variations as you'd like, and have complex targeting rules.

 ### Completed